-- 11.4 The Council recognises that there are many existing facilities serving the districts communities, such as public houses, churches, village halls, GP Practices, healthcare clinics, community gardens, community centres and local shops.
+- 11.4 The review of the Local Plan has given the Council opportunities to reconsider its content and direction in the context of Climate Change.
+In order to promote strong and vibrant communities it will be important that new development provides greater resilience to Climate Change, both in terms of mitigating the impacts and causes of Climate Change but also by making new development more adaptable. - 11.5 The opportunities to build such resilience should not be simply a gesture in the process.
+It should be a core principle of new development and given consideration throughout the process.
+This should start in the design process but follow through to both construction and occupation phases of a development's life.
+In considering new development the Council will be looking at how Climate resilience has been built into proposals and whether sufficient opportunity has been taken to promote mitigation and adaptation measures. - 11.6 The Council recognises that there are many existing facilities serving the districts communities, such as public houses, churches, village halls, GP Practices, healthcare clinics, community gardens, community centres and local shops.
 The Local Plan will seek to protect such facilities from loss particularly where it is demonstrated that they retain community value.
-The Local Plan will also seek to identify areas of recreational open space, which are valued by the community, and ensure that such land is protected for the health and well-being of the community. - 11.5 The aim of the Local Plan is to provide opportunities for all sections of the community across the social gradient to achieve their aspirations.
+The Local Plan will also seek to identify areas of recreational open space, which are valued by the community, and ensure that such land is protected for the health and well-being of the community. - 11.7 The aim of the Local Plan is to provide opportunities for all sections of the community across the social gradient to achieve their aspirations.
 In accordance with national planning policy, the plan seeks to maximise opportunities for economic growth and to meet the housing needs of the local area.
 Ensuring opportunities for communities to maintain a strong social mix is critical to secure strong and vibrant communities into the future.